polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 ### Publishing on Crates.io

 Crates.io allows permissionless publishing.
-Learn the proceedure following their own guide about [publishing on crates.io](https://doc.rust-lang.org/cargo/reference/publishing.html)
+Learn the procedure following their own guide about [publishing on crates.io](https://doc.rust-lang.org/cargo/reference/publishing.html)

-## Updating your Runtime's Dependecy
+## Updating your Runtime's Dependency

 With your pallet now published on GitHub, crates.io, or both, we can update your runtime to use the code that is published instead of a hard-coded file system path.